May Crowning Celebration

 Join Fr.
 Andrew as he travels to Malta and Sicily May 3-14, 2026!
 Highlights include Malta, Grand Harbour Cruise, Valletta, Ferry to Sicily, Aromatic Herb Farm Tour, Ragusa-Ibla, Siracusa, Taormina’s Greek Theatre, and Mount Etna Off-Road Excursion.
 Click here to view more details!

-A presentation with more details about the trip will be held on Thursday, September 4, 2025 at 6:00 p.m. in the Parish Hall.
+A presentation with more details about the trip was held on Thursday, September 4, 2025.
+Watch the zoom recording here: https://collette.zoom.us/rec/share/OehqTwA9gJzJiOjkYTJjHBGnj_a4DrgDfWwILZp8phG_0XCRO_Mp7Xa4p4TL_Jn1.c8Seg6GzJJltXlXt

 Online Giving Made Easy 4 Ways